-As the prevalence of such conditions as anxiety, depression, and suicidality increases on college campuses, administrators are prioritizing the development of programming to improve mental health in college students.
-Factors leading to mental health issues in college populations are complex given the stresses that come along with transitioning to an independent lifestyle.
-This coupled with the many high-risk behaviors that emerge in college as maladaptive coping mechanisms are a recipe for dysfunction among college students.
-Not only can mental health be compromised long term if not addressed, academic success is often negatively impacted leading to economic issues for students and administrators alike.
+As the prevalence of such conditions as anxiety, depression, and suicide increases on college campuses, administrators are prioritizing the development of programming to improve mental health in college students.
+Factors leading to mental health issues in college populations are complex given the stress that comes with shifting to an independent lifestyle.
+This coupled with the many high-risk behaviors that emerge in college as unhealthy coping mechanisms are a recipe for dysfunction.
+Not only can it compromise mental health long term if not addressed, it can negatively impact academic success.
+This leads to economic issues for students and administrators alike.

 How to Support Positive Mental Health in College Students